 At least once each calendar year, the routine facility inspection is conducted during a period when a stormwater discharge is occurring.
 A qualified member of the PPT (typically the DEP, a representative from the EPC-CP Storm Water Permitting/Compliance Team or EPC-CP Program Lead) performs the inspection.
-The 2021 MSGP consolidates the different and separate documentation requirements in the Comprehensive Site Inspection Procedures and Routine Facility Inspection Procedures from the 2008 MSGP.
-EPC-CP performs at least one routine facility inspection per year at the facility.
+EPC-CP will perform at least one routine inspection per year in order to evaluate corrective action status for the Annual Report requirements.

-Routine inspections will evaluate the following areas, at a minimum:
+Routine inspections evaluate the following areas, at a minimum:

-- Areas where industrial materials or activities are exposed to stormwater; - Areas identified in the SWPPP and those that are potential pollutant sources; - Areas where spills and leaks have occurred in the last three years; - Discharge points [outfalls/Substantially Identical Outfalls (SIDP)]; and - Control measures used to comply with the effluent limits contained in this permit.
+Areas where industrial materials or activities are exposed to stormwater;

-Specific areas of the facility to be inspected are described in Section 2.1 and 2.2.
+- Areas identified in the SWPPP and those that are potential pollutant sources; - Areas where spills and leaks have occurred in the last three years; - Discharge points(outfalls/Substantially Identical Discharge Points (SIDPs); and - Control measures used to comply with the effluent limits contained in this permit. - Specific areas of the facility to be inspected are described in Section 2.1.

-During routine inspections, the following are examined:
+During routine inspections, the following must be examined and looked for:

-- Industrial materials, residue or trash that may have or could come into contact with stormwater; - Leaks or spills from industrial equipment, drums, tanks and other containers; - Offsite tracking of industrial or waste materials, or sediment where vehicles enter or exit the site; - Tracking or blowing of raw, final or waste materials from areas of no exposure to exposed areas; - Control measures needing maintenance, repairs or replacement.
+- Industrial materials, residue or trash that may have or could come into contact with stormwater; - Leaks or spills from industrial equipment, drums, tanks and other containers; - Offsite tracking of industrial or waste materials, or sediment where vehicles enter or exit the site: - Tracking or blowing of raw, final or waste materials from areas of no exposure to exposed areas; and - Control measures needing maintenance, repairs or replacement.

 Inspections performed by the PPT member are documented by completing the routine facility inspection form, which identifies all conditions requiring corrective action and other potential stormwater pollution issues that were encountered.
 All conditions requiring corrective actions identified during the inspection are addressed in accordance with Section 6.0 Corrective Actions and Deadlines of this plan.
-Facility personnel or the DEP may also perform daily, weekly, or other periodic facility surveys (walk downs) between monthly routine facility inspections to ensure compliance with the SWPPP and MSGP.
+Facility personnel or the DEP may also perform daily, weekly, or other periodic facility surveys (walk downs) between monthly routine inspections to ensure compliance with the SWPPP and MSGP.
 Completed routine facility inspection forms are provided in Attachment 7 of this SWPPP and meet the requirements listed in the 2021 MSGP (Part 3.1.2.).